 Unlike my father, Leonard rarely, if ever, raised his voice.
 He conveyed his displeasure with a silence that was pure torture.
 He was a man of few words, but when he spoke, you listened.

-It happened on a chilly Friday night in mid November.
-Earlier that day, Leonard had left with a few friends for a weekend hunting trip.
-I was not allowed to join them because of my lackluster chemistry grades and a backlog of homework that was the result of my own procrastination.
+It was a chilly Friday night in mid November.
+My uncle left with a few friends for a weekend hunting trip.
+I was not allowed to join because of my lackluster chemistry grades and a backlog of homework.

-There I was: stuck with my aunt and my youngest cousin, Cathy, who still lived at home and was five years older than me.
-The weekend certainly looked bleak, and there was a cord of firewood that would need to be stacked in the basement before my uncle’s return home on Sunday.
+So, there I was: stuck with my aunt and my youngest cousin, Cathy, who still lived at home and was five years older than me.
+The weekend certainly looked bleak, and there was a cord of firewood that needed to be stacked in the basement before my uncle’s return home on Sunday.

 Cathy, however, made plans to have a much better night.
-With a half-baggie of some half-assed, homegrown weed and a six-pack of Budweiser, she invited one of her girlfriends over for a back yard campfire.
+With a baggie of homegrown weed and a six-pack of Budweiser, she invited one of her girlfriends over for a back yard campfire.
 My aunt was oblivious and already in bed.

 Maybe it was because they were completely baked, or maybe it was because the wood was too green for burning.
-It didn’t matter, their fire was not much more than a spark and a cloud of smoke until I came along with a one-gallon can of what I thought was kerosene.
+It didn’t matter, their fire was not much more than a spark and a cloud of smoke, But I wanted to impress the girl, so out I came with a one-gallon can of what I thought was kerosene.